Oleshky: 21st century

+Russian invasion of Ukraine

 On 24 February 2022, Oleshky was occupied by Russian forces in the 2022 Russian invasion of Ukraine.
 On 14 April 2022, Russian forces removed the flag of Ukraine from the town hall and replaced it with a Russian flag.
 7 months later, Russian forces withdrew from Kherson city and the part of the region north of the Dnipro river in November 2022.
 Ukraine's National Resistance Center announced in December 2022 that all Russian collaborators had left Oleshky.

 On 20 March 2023, Russia reinstated the name Tsiurupynsk for the town, stating that it was "part of the reversal of the renamings" that had taken place after the 2014 Revolution of Dignity, which they referred to as "the coup d'état in Kyiv."

 In June 2023, Oleshky was almost completely flooded as a result of the destruction of the Kakhovka Dam, with the water rising to roof level for many buildings.
+Oleshky lost its centralized water supply and electricity, while gas supplies were also cut off.
+In 2023, the city's population declined from approximately 25,000 to 3,000–4,000.

+Owing to its geography, Oleshky is situated between the Dnipro floodplains, which are under Ukrainian fire control, and Russian forces positioned beyond the city on the opposite side.
+On 15 March 2025, Ukrainian forces destroyed a strategically important bridge near Oleshky, preventing Russian troops to expand their control over the Dnipro estuary islands.

+Starting in December 2025, Oleshky experienced a worsening food crisis after three vehicles carrying food were destroyed by mines on the city's only remaining access road, while a local merchant transporting pension money and bread from Skadovsk was shot dead and robbed, further disrupting supplies to the city and forcing residents to increasingly rely on food grown in their own garden plots and on hunting wild birds and hares to survive.
+The situation was made even more difficult due to the lack of medicaments.
+Russian administration in occupied territories provided support only to those inhabitants, who agreed to accept Russian citizenship.
+Several packages of humanitarian aid were delivered by Ukrainian forces with the help of drones.

+As of 2026, the population of Oleshky had declined to approximately 2,000 residents, most of them elderly people and their caregivers, as well as men who remained in the city for fear of failing the filtration procedures at Russian checkpoints.

 Economy

-Oleshky has a cellulose and paper factory, a fish-processing plant, a juice-making factory, and a winery.
+As of 2023, Oleshky had a cellulose and paper factory, a fish-processing plant, a juice-making factory, and a winery.